Mama Living Abroad

 Pro Tips:

-Chill the dough: After mixing the dough, chill it in the refrigerator for at least 30 minutes or up to overnight.
-This will allow the flavors to meld and the dough to firm up, resulting in cookies that are chewy and have a better texture.
+Chill the dough: After mixing it, chill it in the refrigerator for at least 30 minutes or overnight.
+This will allow the flavors to meld and the dough to firm up, resulting in chewy cookies with a better texture.

-Use parchment paper or silicone mats: Using parchment paper or silicone mats on your baking sheet will help prevent the cookies from sticking and ensure they cook evenly.
+Use parchment paper or silicone mats: Parchment paper or silicone mats on your baking sheet will help prevent the cookies from sticking and ensure they cook evenly.

 Don’t overcrowd the baking sheet: Leave space between the cookies on the baking sheet to allow for spreading.